tadhglewis/runzod/README.md

 # RunZod

-A codemod to migrate from [runtypes](https://github.com/pelotom/runtypes) to [zod](https://github.com/colinhacks/zod).
+A codemod to migrate from [runtypes](https://github.com/runtypes/runtypes) to [zod](https://github.com/colinhacks/zod).

 ## Features

 - Transforms imports/requires from runtypes to zod
 - Converts type definitions to zod schemas
-- Updates validation methods and error handling patterns
+- Handles both direct imports and namespace imports
-- Handles both TypeScript and JavaScript codebases
+- Works with TypeScript files
 - Preserves code style and formatting

 ## Installation